ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot/how-to-2.md

 };
 ```

-Make sure to save the file.
+Make sure you save the file.

 ## Configure the connection policy
 Before you can connect the device to the AWS IoT Core, you need to configure the security policy, which was attached to the certificate you created along the device in AWS IoT Core.
-The default policy, however, was only allowing connections from the device with the clientId containint either 'sdk-java', 'basicPubSub', or 'sdk-nodejs-*'.
+The default policy, however, only allows connections from the device with the clientId containint either 'sdk-java', 'basicPubSub', or 'sdk-nodejs-*'.
 In our case, however, the device identifier was set to WeatherStationEmulator (see common.js).
 Moreover, the default policy was configured such that it enables the device to publish and subscribe to the following topics: 'sdk/test/java', 'sdk/test/python', and 'sdk/test/js'.
 Again, the application was configured to use different topics: 'Emulators/Weather/SensorReadings' to stream the sensor readings, and 'Emulators/Weather/Control' to control the device.
 So, we need to appropriately configure the security policy.

-To update the policy, under the AWS IoT console, click Security->Policies:
+To update the policy, under the AWS IoT console, click **Security** -> **Policies**:

 ![fig7](Figures/07.png)

-There should be one policy, WeatherEmulator-Policy.
+There should be one policy, **WeatherEmulator-Policy**.
 Click that policy.
-This will open another view, in which you can see the policy details.
-In that view, click Edit active version button, which open the Edit policy view:
+This opens another view, in which you can see the policy details.
+In that view, click **Edit active version** button, which opens the Edit policy view:

 ![fig7](Figures/08.png)

 Modify the first entry ('iot:Publish,iot:Receive,iot:PublishRetain') such that you replace the 'topic/sdk/test/js' with 'topic/*'.
 This will enable the application to publish and receive messages from any topic.
 Similarly, modify the second entry, and replace 'topicfilter/sdk/test/js' with 'topicfilter/*'.

-Last, modify the third entry, in which you replace 'client/sdk-nodejs-*' with 'client/*'.
-Then, check "Set the edited version as the active version for this policy", and click the Save as new version button.
+Finally, modify the third entry, in which you replace 'client/sdk-nodejs-*' with 'client/*'.
+Then, check **Set the edited version as the active version for this policy**, and click the **Save as new version** button.

 ## Running the application
 You can now run the application.
 To do so, open the terminal or the command prompt, change the working directory to AWS.WeatherStation, and then type: